Tim-M-83/wp-dashboard-tasks-notes/README.md

 ## Installation

-1. Download the plugin files
+1. Download the plugin files.
+2. Put all files from this repo into one main folder "dashboard-tasks-notes".
-2. Upload the `dashboard-tasks-notes` folder to your `/wp-content/plugins/` directory
+3. Upload the `dashboard-tasks-notes` folder to your `/wp-content/plugins/` directory, or upload the zipped folder Plugins -> Add New Plugin.
-3. Activate the plugin through the WordPress admin dashboard under Plugins → Installed Plugins
+4. Activate the plugin through the WordPress admin dashboard under Plugins → Installed Plugins.
-4. The widget will automatically appear on your dashboard
+5. The widget will automatically appear on your dashboard.

 ## Usage